Skip to main content

 Shop With Confidence

-Studio 57 is fully licensed by New York's Office of Cannabis Management.
+Studio 57 NY is fully licensed by New York's Office of Cannabis Management.
 Every product is lab-tested and compliant.
 570 Midland Ave, Staten Island.

-Studio 57 Cannabis Dispensary is licensed by the New York State Office of Cannabis Management (OCM).
+Studio 57 NY Cannabis Dispensary is licensed by the New York State Office of Cannabis Management (OCM).
 All products are tested in accordance with NYS regulations.
 Cannabis is for adult use only.
 You must be 21 years or older to enter the dispensary or purchase products.
 Keep cannabis products out of reach of children and pets.
 Do not drive or operate heavy machinery while under the influence of cannabis.
 If you are pregnant or nursing, consult your physician before using cannabis products.
 This page is for informational purposes and does not constitute legal advice.
 Laws are subject to change.
 Consult the OCM website or a qualified attorney for the most current regulations.